Irument/carroll_programming_club_project_1/developer_docs.md

 Run the delete_quiz.py file with the first argument being the quiz id.

 # py_exec
 There is a Javascript function for dynamically running python code.
 I had to make this function myself since it was not already a feature in pyscript.
 It is just the python exec function, but it is in javascript and can be ran with the console.
+This code is ran at the main file, so you have access to all global variables in there.